hkalina/hkalina.github.io/_posts/2017-03-07-server-factory-chain.md

 ---
 layout: post
+published: false
 title: Server factories chains in Elytron
 ---

 WildFly Elytron use one special way to configure `SaslServerFactories` and `HttpServerFactories`.
 When you will try to debug them, you will find indefinitely long chaing of delegating server factories.
-Because it is hard and exhaustive to find point, where is this chain constructed, I will describe it in this post for my future me, or for anybody who could need it.
+Because it is hard and exhaustive to find point, where is this chain constructed, I will describe it in this post for my future me, or for anybody interested.

 The most of magic happens in SaslServerDefinition/HttpServerDefinition in elytron-subsystem in block like this: